tlie03/secapi/README.md

 ### Utility functions
 * `get_cik` can be used to get the cik that belongs to a ticker symbol
 * `is_registered` can be used to proof if a company is sec registered

-## Description of how to build links to form4 filings